anvilproject/anvil-portal/README.md

 	git@github.com:anvilproject/anvil-portal.git

-You will also need to create a 'keys.sh' file to run anvil.
+You will also need to create a 'keys.sh' file.
 From the source folder:

 	touch keys.sh